agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

     - name: "main"
 ```

 Define your sequences and tasks.
-Modelling the simple `createreport` sequence might look like this, where we have a single sequence and a matching single task.
+Modelling the simple "create report" sequence might look like this, where we have a single sequence and a matching single task.

 Remember that the name values can be any string you want, so you're free to make up your own sequence and task names.